Struggling to get interviews?

 5. Volunteer work

-Putting volunteer work on your resume is a great way to showcase your community engagement, generosity, and time management skills.
+Put volunteer work on your resume to demonstrate your community engagement, generosity, and time management skills.

 If you’re applying for a role at a not-for-profit organization or a company that values social responsibility, volunteer experience is a great addition to your resume.